stefanmiodrag/ristretto/README.md

 # ☕️ ristretto

+> **Note:** This template doesn't come with all batteries included, but it does provide a basic template for rapid development.
+Here's a quick rundown:

 ## Key Features

-This template doesn't come with all batteries included, but it does provide a basic template for rapid development.
-Here's a quick rundown:

 * Completely Node setup
 * Recommended `index.html` template